Sebastvin/Bazy_danych/lab_04.md

-    SELECT * FROM postac WHERE rodzaj = 'wiking' AND nazwa!='Bjorn' ORDER BY data_urodzenia ASC; //rosnąco ASC //malejąco DESC line 2 of code
+    SELECT * FROM postac WHERE rodzaj = 'wiking' AND nazwa!='Bjorn' ORDER BY data_urodzenia ASC; //rosnąco ASC //malejąco DESC
-    line 3 of code

 Uśmiercenie wikingów